 Daily coordinator for questions and administrative issues: G.C. van der Velden MSc

 The study of biology aims to understand life in all its forms and functions.
 Research on the whole organism level - be it of the fundamental or applied kind- involves study of living organisms.
 These should at all times be treated and handled with outmost concern and respect.
 For experimental animals both Dutch and EU legislation have set up strict procedures for reviewing and licensing experiments and to monitor animals’ welfare throughout.
 An important feature of this legislation is to ensure that no animal research is conducted without previous review and approval of the research and welfare monitoring plan.
-This course provides basic knowledge on the use and care of birds as laboratory animals for MSc-students and is obligatory before starting an internship that involves handling or experimental use of bird species.
+This course provides basic knowledge on the use and care of birds as laboratory animals for MSc-students, PhD-students and researchers and is obligatory before starting an internship that involves handling or experimental use of bird species.
 The course covers legal and ethical frameworks for the use of laboratory animals and scientists’ responsibilities in the design, and conduct of experiments and with special emphasis on the monitoring of the welfare and health of the animals.

 The program will broadly cover different research areas involving bird species, and in depth review of the use of zebra finches for neurobiological and behavioural research.
 In a series of lectures, the course participants will be introduced to bird development, anatomy and physiology, the immune system, recognition of discomfort, stress and pain, disease symptoms and health monitoring, anesthesia/euthanasia methods, genetic modification, behavioral research and experiments with birds in the wild.
 The course will also entail an introduction to zebra finch facility management and husbandry.